There’s one question that plagues all new electronic music producers: “Which DAW do I choose?”

 Here’s the interface of a common DAW used in electronic music, Ableton Live 10:

 There’s a lot to look at here.

 Don’t get discouraged – you’ll quickly learn the main features you need to know.

 Using just the features of this DAW (and some downloaded samples and plugins), I am capable of making pro-quality music.

 Now that you know what a DAW is, how do you choose one?

 Let’s get you setup!

-Before we delve into the array of options, there’s a few key factors that you should take on board.
+Before we delve into the array of options, there are a few key factors that you should take on board.

 We’ve also mentioned this over in our Music Production Software guide, so go give that a read too if you want to go beyond just DAWs.